xanxer6rB/forge-kasm/README.md

   - To play forge-gui-dekstop: bash /forge.sh

   - To play forge-adventure: bash /forge-adventure.sh
+  - To use forge-adventure-editor: bash /forge-adventure-editor.sh

+  - To remove forge directory: bash /remove-forge.sh

+  - To update forge: bash /update-forge.sh

 I do not own Forge, linuxserver/baseimage-kasmvnc or KasmVNC in any way.